Family Child Care Provider

 From Babysitter to Family Child Care Provider

-I began doing family child care thinking that I would only watch children for a couple of years, but as time went by my "in-between" job turned into a career.
-I opened my child care doors in the fall of 1993.
-My plan was to watch children for a year until my husband finished graduate school.
-I had little more than my experience as a mom, a borrowed portable crib, and a couple of books lent from the graduate school nurse to start out with.
-I loved being home with our children and I loved knowing I was helping out other families, but I still planned on getting a "real" job eventually.
-My husband decided to stay a 5th year in graduate school and during that second year another daughter was born to our family.
-Along with our changing family my attitude began to change; I enjoyed family child care so much that I decided to continue as a family child care provider.
+I began doing family child care thinking that I would only "watch children" until my husband finished graduate school.
+I opened my family child care doors in the fall of 1993, with little more than my experience as a mom, a borrowed portable crib, and a couple of books lent from the graduate school nurse to start out with.
+I loved being home with our children and I loved knowing I was helping out other families, but I still planned on getting a "real" job once we were out of graduate school and began "real" life.
+My husband decided to stay a 5th year in graduate school and during my second year in family child care another daughter was born into our family.
+Along with our changing family my attitude began to change; I enjoyed family child care so much that I decided to continue as a family child care provider, and my "in-between" job ended up turning into a career.

 Becoming a More Professional Provider

 After a brief break from family child care while we lived out East, we moved to my husband's hometown in Michigan.
-I quickly became licensed by the state of Michigan to provide family child care and joined the Federal Child and Adult Care Food Program (CACFP).
-Since my husband and I had decided that I would continue as a family child care provider indefinitely, I worked toward making my child care business more professional and improving my knowledge and expertise so I could provide higher quality care.
-I attended my first child care conference in Michigan and was like a sponge soaking up the information.
+I quickly became a licensed family child care provider and joined the Federal Child and Adult Care Food Program (CACFP) for the first time.
+My husband and I had decided that I would continue as a family child care provider indefinitely so I focused on making my child care business more professional and improving my knowledge and expertise so I could provide higher quality care.
+I attended my first child care conference and soaked up the information like a sponge.
 This small taste of the Early Education field reinforced my desire to be a professional family child care provider - not just someone who "watched" children.

 A Wisconsin Family Child Care Provider

 Our fourth child, a son, was born about the time we decided to move to my hometown in Wisconsin so we could be closer to my family.
-There was no question about my continuing as a family child care provider; one of the first things we looked at while house hunting was whether the house would work for family child care.
-We found a home we loved and made the changes necessary for it to support the child care business.
-Amy & Kids Co.
-Family Child Care opened its doors in October of 1999.
-My membership in CACFP was renewed and I joined the local child care association, Valley Association for the Education of Young Children (Valley AEYC).
-I also joined several other professional child care organizations: Wisconsin Early Childhood Association (WECA), Wisconsin Family Child Care Association (WFCCA) and National Association for the Education of Young Children (NAEYC).
+There was no doubt that I would continue providing family child care; one of the biggest criteria while house hunting was whether the house would work for family child care.
+We found a home we loved, made the changes necessary for it to support child care, and in October 1999 Amy & Kids Co.
+Family Child Care opened its doors.
+I renewed my membership in CACFP and joined the local child care association, Valley Association for the Education of Young Children (Valley AEYC).
+I also joined several other professional child care organizations: Wisconsin Early Childhood Association (WECA), National Association for the Education of Young Children (NAEYC), and Wisconsin Family Child Care Association (WFCCA).

 Going Back to College

-I used my membership in the professional organizations to earn continuing education hours; first attending local, then state conferences, and eventually traveling to Chicago for the national conference.
-Around the same time I became aware of a new accelerated education program for child care providers offered by the local Technical College.
-The program required one four-hour night of class each week plus one eight-hour Saturday each month, but most of the work was done out of class.
-It was hard work but in 2003 I proudly graduated with a degree in Early Childhood Education!
+I used my membership in the professional organizations to earn continuing education hours; first attending local, then state conferences, and eventually traveling to Chicago for the national NAEYC conference.
+Around the same time I became aware of a new accelerated education program for child care providers offered by Fox Valley Technical College.
+The program consisted of one four-hour night of class each week plus one eight-hour Saturday each month with the majority of the work being done out of class.
+After two years of late nights and hard work I proudly graduated in May 2003 with an Associate degree in Early Childhood Education!

 From Learner to Teacher

 Over the years I've been a family child care provider in Wisconsin I've become more active in the early childhood professional organizations.
-I served two terms as secretary of Valley AEYC from 2001 to 2004 and in 2009 I was elected to serve as secretary again.
-I designed and maintain Valley AEYC's website, and have acted as co-chair for our annual Mini-Conference since 2001.
-I have presented workshops at Valley AEYC, WFCCA and WECA conferences, and have presented continuing education workshops at Fox Valley Technical College and Valley AEYC meetings.
+I've served as secretary of Valley AEYC from 2001 to 2004 and in 2009 to 2012.
+I designed and maintain Valley AEYC's website, have been co-chair for our annual Mini-Conference since 2001 and took over as conference chair in 2012.
+I have presented workshops at Valley AEYC, WFCCA and WECA conferences, and continuing education workshops at Fox Valley Technical College and Valley AEYC meetings.
+In July 2013 I was asked to join the faculty at Fox Valley Technical College as an Adjunct Instructor in the Department of Early Childhood Education, teaching the first two courses required for the Family Child Care Credential.
 I enjoy the challenge of researching and writing workshops to present, as well as the opportunity to share my knowledge and experience with other child care professionals.

 Interests in Addition to Family Child Care